survivejs/webpack-book/manuscript/building_with_webpack/01_source_maps.md

 ```

 Given webpack matches only `.js` and `.css` files by default for source maps, you can use `SourceMapDevToolPlugin` to overcome this issue.
 This can be achieved by passing a `test` pattern like `/\.(js|jsx|css)($|\?)/i`.

+`EvalSourceMapDevToolPlugin` accepts only `module` and `lineToLine` options as described above.
+Therefore it can be considered as an alias to `devtool: 'eval'` while allowing a notch more flexibility.

 ## Using Dependency Source Maps